ButinVladimir/cyberiada/ROADMAP.md

 To prevent wasting resources, special program can be purchased/made to generate money depending on unused RAM/cores.

 Examples of programs:
 - Spoofing programs, for passive money generation.
-Will use unused RAM and cores
+Will use unused RAM and cores.
+Server level will increase rewards
-- Side job/contract searching programs, for increasing side job/contract generation in particular district
+- Side job/contract searching programs, for increasing search multiplier in particular district
-- Crew member searching programs, for increasing mercenary generation in particular district
+- Crew member searching programs, for increasing search multiplier in particular district
 - Retaliation prevention programs, for automatically discovering type of retaliation
 - Automatic contract assignment, for specified team of crew members, district and selected contract types and qualities.
 Each selected contract type and quality will require more cores
 - Automatic healing assignment.
 Quality doesn't matter.
 Assigned for one crew member only